cszczepaniak/go-refactor/README.md

 `go-refactor` is a tool used for refactoring Go code.
 Its aim is to automate common refactoring tasks that are a little more involved than just a simple find/replace.

+## Installation
+Currently, the best way to install `go-refactor` is to clone the repository and run `make install`.

 ## `replace`
 `replace` is used to replace a function call with some transformation of it.
 See example usages below.